 Employee Benefits Administration

-The payment, reporting and overall management of Benefits is undertaken by the Employee Benefits Administration within HR Systems and Payroll Services at the University.
-All information provided to Employee Benefits Administration is treated as "strictly confidential".
+The payment, reporting and overall management of Benefits is undertaken by the Payroll Services team within HR Systems and Payroll Services at the University.
+All information is treated as "strictly confidential".
 Only authorised University staff have access to the information.

 Flinders University claims copyright ownership of all material on this web site, unless expressly stated otherwise.
 You may use this material in unaltered form for your personal, non-commercial use and for uses permitted under the Copyright Act 1968.
 All other rights are reserved.